-Some characteristics of an interdependent relationship are: healthy and well-established boundaries, active communication, respect for personal interests and space, accepting responsibility for your part, vulnerability-based trust, self-confidence and confidence in the relationship, being open and honest, being attentive and caring to each other’s needs.
+Some characteristics of an interdependent relationship are healthy and well-established boundaries, active communication, respect for personal interests and space, accepting responsibility for your part, vulnerability-based trust, self-confidence and confidence in the relationship, being open and honest, and being attentive and caring to each other’s needs.
 Interdependent relationships require finding a balance between ‘me’ and ‘us’.
-Both parties need to be responsive to each other’s needs as well as listening to their own needs.
+Both parties need to be responsive to each other’s needs as well as listen to their own needs.

 Interdependency is the healthiest form of relationship, although it is not very common among lovers.
 However, with awareness, communication and understanding a couple can reach this state.

 According to Osho, consciousness is the key to interdependent relationships.
 With consciousness comes freedom and true love.
 For this aim, first, you should examine where you are with your partner.
 How much do you depend on one another, what are your needs and desires in a relationship?
 Are you in sync, do your needs match?

 Now that you have understood where you stand, think about what brought you here.
 What type of responses and behaviours brought your relationship to this point?
 Is this really how you want to relate to each other or did circumstances bring you to that situation?